- Who We Are

 The standard entry fee is $300 per project for CNU members and $500 per project for non-members.
 Student and faculty entries are $50 per project, which includes a one-year CNU student membership.
 Multiple entries require multiple payments.

-CNU has a limited number of need-based application scholarships available for the 2021 Charter Awards.
-If you have been economically impacted by the pandemic and are interested in submitting a project please contact Avery at email@example.com.
+CNU has a limited number of need-based application scholarships available for the 2024 Charter Awards.
+If you are interested in submitting a project on scholarship please contact Lauren at email@example.com.

 6. How do I know you received my entry?